How to Find Water in the Desert

 You may ask then that if this is the case why do so many people die of dehydration in the desert?
 The simple answer is that they don’t know where to look for it.
 We’re going to resolve that issue.

-The following vital information will instil in you the knowledge you need in order to find water in any desert survival situation you may possibly find yourself in.
+The following vital information will instill in you the knowledge you need in order to find water in any desert survival situation you may possibly find yourself in.

 Using the Local Wildlife to Find Water